 \section{Related Work}

 \textbf{LLMs for Combinatorial Optimization.} Recent LLM-based combinatorial optimization (CO) methods follow two main paradigms.
-The first emphasizes formalization -- translating natural language into structured optimization problems.
-This direction was initiated by the NL4Opt Competition~\cite{ramamonjison2023nl4opt}, with follow-up work improving domain-specific model training~\cite{xiao2023coe,jiang2025llmopt,li2025llmmilp} and prompting strategies~\cite{yang2024llmoptimizer,ali2024optimus,iklassov2024selfguiding}.
-While effective on benchmarks, these methods struggle to scale due to their reliance on exact solvers~\cite{gurobi}.
+The first emphasizes formalization---translating natural language into structured optimization problems.
+This direction was initiated by the NL4Opt Competition~\citep{ramamonjison2023nl4opt}, with follow-up work improving domain-specific model training~\citep{xiao2023coe,jiang2025llmopt,li2025llmmilp} and prompting strategies~\citep{yang2024llmoptimizer,ali2024optimus,iklassov2024selfguiding}.
+While effective on benchmarks, these methods struggle to scale due to their reliance on exact solvers~\citep{gurobi}.
 The second paradigm focuses on heuristic discovery.
-FunSearch~\cite{romera2024funsearch} and AlphaEvolve~\cite{novikov2025alphaevolve} use LLMs with evolutionary search to generate novel heuristics, but require evaluating thousands of candidates.
-Recent approaches~\cite{ye2024reevo,liu2024eoh,dat2025hsevo,zheng2025mctsllm} improve efficiency via metaheuristic templates, but still limit LLMs to filling in scoring functions rather than designing full algorithms.
+FunSearch~\citep{romera2024funsearch} and AlphaEvolve~\citep{novikov2025alphaevolve} use LLMs with evolutionary search to generate novel heuristics, but require evaluating thousands of candidates.
+Recent approaches~\citep{ye2024reevo,liu2024eoh,dat2025hsevo} improve efficiency via metaheuristic templates, but still limit LLMs to filling in a small portion of the algorithm.
+LLM4AD~\citep{liu2024llm4ad} offers a platform for evaluating such template-based methods.
 In contrast, \Name removes reliance on templates or scaffolds.
-It tasks LLMs with generating complete, self-contained optimization programs, including custom data structures and end-to-end pipelines -- better reflecting real-world CO challenges, where success hinges on uncovering problem-specific structure and designing bespoke algorithms~\cite{wolpert1997nfl}.
+It tasks LLMs with generating complete, self-contained optimization programs, including custom data structures and end-to-end pipelines---better reflecting real-world CO challenges, where success depends on uncovering problem-specific structure and designing bespoke algorithms~\citep{wolpert1997nfl}.